≡ Menu

 Also watch out for switching fever – the unbearable pressure to take action just because your platform is a smidge less than optimal.

 In our example above, the difference in fees would only be £20 per year if the portfolio grew to £40,000 in size.
-Exit fees and switching hassle can make bolting for the door an exercise in self-harm every time your platform falls off the Best Buy spot.
+Switching hassle can make bolting for the door an exercise in self-harm every time your platform falls off the Best Buy spot.

 Also beware that switching brokers can be a (too) lengthy process, and it may leave you out of the market for some time if you’re forced to cash out of your positions before switching.